 We need your help!
 Firstly, please let the office know or Kathy Butler (576-5284) if someone could use a blanket for comfort.
 Our congregation needs are most important.
 Secondly, we need people to help iron, cut, pin, sew, fold, and ribbon.
 We have a wonderful time working and could use you!
 Lastly, we are not currently funded by any committee at Bethel and rely on donations to buy fabric, ribbon, and note cards.
 If you feel so lead as to help this mission, please make donations to Bethel UMC with Comfort and Joy in the memo.

 We are beginning our 5th year of this loving ministry and want to continue blessing our church and our community.
 Your help in any way is greatly appreciated.

 Christmas in Action

 Christmas in Action is a non-profit organization that rehabilitates the houses of people in need.
 This is a wonderful opportunity to help the community and strengthen our relationship with Christ and each other.
-We often serve as the host station for all the rebuilding teams.
-The “Rebuilding Days” are one day projects held twice a year in April and October.
-Our team is assigned a project that could involve painting, ramp building, plumbing, flooring, etc.
+The “Rebuilding Days” are one day projects held whenever there is a need and a team that can respond.
+A team is assigned a project that could involve painting, ramp building, plumbing, flooring, etc.